 A VA Streamline allows you to lower your interest rate quickly and inexpensively.
 It’s possible to refinance without income or bank account verification, and without an appraisal.
 There’s also no minimum credit score requirement.

-Fewer requirements mean there’s a lot less documentation for you to prepare — or for your underwriter to review — which means your loan can close that much faster.Check your VA Streamline Refinance eligibility here (Nov 29th, 2022)
+Fewer requirements mean there’s a lot less documentation for you to prepare — or for your underwriter to review — which means your loan can close that much faster.Check your VA Streamline Refinance eligibility.
+Start here (Mar 23rd, 2023)

 3 tips to speed up your VA loan refinance